AntonioST/NeuroCarto/doc/source/install.rst

 -------

 :warning:
-    So far this package hasn't upload to https://pypi.org/.
+    So far this package hasn't been uploaded to https://pypi.org/.

 ::